Weaving Hope Project

 Upcoming Programs

 For updates on upcoming programs along with public events, please consider signing up for my email newsletters.
+If you have a recommendation or know of an opportunity for Weaving Hope to visit your communities, please feel free to reach out to yeuqnguyen@gmail.com

 If you’re interested in supporting Weaving Hope’s mission for a more resilient and connective community, please consider making a donation to help me bring it to cities that need it most.